nfz4777/Master-s-Thesis/README.md

 Ms_Thesis: Master's Original Thesis

-Formatted_paper: I am going to submit the paper to a good journal named "IEEE Privacy and Security" soon.
+Formatted_paper: I am going to submit the paper to a good journal named " IEEE Transactions on Reliability" soon.